kasper/phoenix/API.md

 end
 ```

-- `origin` property for the origin for the modal, the enclosed properties are read-only so you must pass an object for this property, by default `(0, 0)`
+- `origin` dynamic property for the origin of the modal, the enclosed properties are read-only so you must pass an object for this property, by default `(0, 0)`
-- `duration` property for the duration (in seconds) for the modal, if the duration is set to `0` the modal will remain open until closed, by default `0`
+- `duration` property for the duration (in seconds) before automatically closing the modal, if the duration is set to `0` the modal will remain open until closed, by default `0`
-- `weight` property for the weight for the modal (in points), by default `24`
+- `weight` dynamic property for the weight of the modal (in points), by default `24`
 - `appearance` property for the appearance of the modal (`dark|light|transparent`), by default `dark`
-- `icon` property for the icon displayed in the modal
+- `icon` dynamic property for the icon displayed in the modal
-- `text` property for the text displayed in the modal
+- `text` dynamic property for the text displayed in the modal
 - `new Modal()` constructs and returns a new modal
 - `frame()` returns the frame for the modal, the frame is adjusted for the current content, therefor you must first set the weight, icon and text to get an accurate frame
-- `show()` shows the modal
+- `show()` shows the modal, you must set at least an icon or text for the modal to be displayed
 - `close()` closes the modal

 ## 17. Screen